 How a Septic System Works

-In a typical septic system, household wastes – including discarded food scraps, laundry water, cooking oils and grease – flow to a watertight septic tank, where they are decomposed by bacteria.
-In the tank, the complex food and waste particles are broken down by natural bacterial processes so they can percolate into the subsoil surrounding a drainage field.
+In a typical septic system, household wastes – including water from kitchen and bathroom drains, and toilets – flow to a watertight septic tank, where they are broken down by natural bacterial processes so they can percolate into the subsoil surrounding a drainage field.

 How to Prevent Problems in Your Septic System

 - Have your septic system checked – and the accumulated sludge pumped – every two or three years.